ProxyFiend/docker-tornginx/README.md

    Yep.
 One folder.
 And the only reason for that is persistance across sessions so your website doesn't delete itself if the power goes out.

+* How safe is this?

+   Well, depends on what you mean.
+If you're asking about safe to run, feel free to check the code.
+If I made a mistake, open an issue.
+If you're asking about using this for illegal stuff, please don't.
+This is not meant for crime.
+It's more of a docker learning experience than anything.
+Also, even if it's running in a container, you are still personally hosting a tor hidden service.
+You will get caught.
+Also, MIT license, I am not responsible. <3